getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 All of our SDKs provide _Integrations_, similar to a plugin.
 All JavaScript SDKs provide default _Integrations_; please check details of a specific SDK to see which _Integrations_ it offers.

-One thing is the same across all our JavaScript SDKs --- how you add or remove _Integrations_.
+One thing that is the same across all our JavaScript SDKs --- how you add or remove _Integrations_.
 (Example: for `@sentry/node`)

 ### Adding an Integration